MicrosoftDocs/quantum-docs/articles/machines/resources-estimator.md

 The resources estimator is built on top of the [Quantum trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro), which provides a richer set of metrics and tools to help debug Q# programs.

 > [!IMPORTANT]
-> **Error message**: "The local Resources Estimator will be removed in March 2023.
+> **QDK warning message**: "The local Resources Estimator will be removed in March 2023.
 The Resources Estimator is now available through Azure Quantum."
 >
-> The QDK resources estimator class of the `Microsoft.Quantum.Simulation.Simulators` namespace is deprecated and will be removed in March 2023.
-To compute physical and logical resource estimation, we recommend using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) tool.
+> The QDK ResourcesEstimator class of the `Microsoft.Quantum.Simulation.Simulators` namespace is deprecated.
+To compute physical and logical resource estimation and runtime, we recommend using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) tool.
 >
-> You can use the <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> to run pre-layout resource estimation.
-The QDK trace simulator will continue to run after the resources estimator deprecation.
+> You can use the [QCTraceSimulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro) to run pre-layout resource estimation with detailed call stack information.
+The QCTraceSimulator will continue to run after removing the QDK ResourcesEstimator class.

 ## Invoking and running the resources estimator